2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. ✅ Improve Settings/Resources Stack with various unit tests
     1. ✅ Improve Settings/Resources Stack to have internal quick access to deep objects using a path like `"Images.Content.Width"`
     1. ✅ Create API `DependenciesBase` to better handle log attachments to dependencies
+1. ✅ TinyMCE upgrade to v6

+Probably also do:

+1. Blazor / Oqtane
+    1. ⏳ cre8magic - auto-generate sitemap.xml
+1. Probably update ImageFlow again, if PNG resize bug is fixed

 <!--